Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Plan a visit, even if you don't plan on going - If they are a legitimate factory, they should be perfectly fine with you visiting; if they make excuses, this should raise red flags.

 Reminder: Remember that factories are typically pretty bad at marketing and English.
 If you receive poorly formatted emails, it's not a big deal.
 In addition, do not expect them to speak English well or any English at all.
 They may be using an online translation service to translate messages.
-Do be understanding of this–be sure they are making an effort to be honest and helpful.
+Do understand this–be sure they are trying to be honest and helpful.

 How to double-check their legitimacy